kirandash/django/scrum_board_ui/README.md

     - Null check
     - is duplicate check
 2. Also clear out the input fields after adding new item.
 So user can enter new data.

+### 3.13 Create AddCardForm component
+1. Add Card input inside lists.map was having a bug i.e. setState was getting common for all the inputs, since they all had a common scope.
+We must separate the scope for input fields by creating a new component.
+2. Create AddCardForm.js ui component
+3. Create AddCardForm.js container component